fortrabbit/help/docs/company.md

 * {{ Your Company }} >
 * Hit the **Delete Company** button and follow the instructions

-Deleting a Comoany will not cancel your Account, [see dedicated instructions for that](/account#toc-deleting-an-account).
+Deleting a Company will not cancel your Account, [see dedicated instructions for that](/account#toc-deleting-an-account).
 When a Company has more than one Owner, you can also just leave it:

 #### Leaving a Company